PR Guidelines

 Do you have a product you think I or Scentzilla readers should know about?
 Here’s what you should know before contacting me:

 1.)
 This site is about perfume and fragranced products.
-While I do appreciate free stuff as much as the next gal, if the product you’re offering is not perfume, fragranced body care products, or home fragrance items, then I am not sure it’s worth your while to send me stuff like eye creams, hair dryers, mascaras, etc… I won’t automatically refuse these sorts of items, but they’re not likely to catch my attention.
+While I do appreciate free stuff as much as the next gal, if the product you’re offering is not perfume, fragranced body care products, or home fragrance items, then I am not sure it’s worth your while to send me stuff like eye creams, hair dryers, mascaras, etc… I won’t refuse these sorts of items, but they’re not likely to catch my attention.
 If you have an exceptional product I may write about it.
 Or I may not.

 2. ) Astroturfing is NOT tolerated here.

 3. ) I cannot and will not guarantee that I will write about your product.
 I will write about it if I find your product to be of interest to myself or readers, and/or if it happens to fit in with a particular motif I am exploring at the time.
-I will mention it was sent it to me if I do write about it.

 5.)
 I am located in the Pacific Northwest.
 I appreciate the gestures iniviting me to PR events elsewhere on the globe, but it’s not worth your trouble.